aHishamm/ModifiedMALUNet/README.md

 # MALUNet
-This is the official code repository for "MALUNet: A Muti-Attention and Light-weight UNet for Skin Lesion Segmentation", which is accpeted by *IEEE International Conference on Bioinformatics and Biomedicine (BIBM2022)* as a regular paper! [[arxiv]](https://arxiv.org/abs/2211.01784)
+This implementation is based on the "MALUNet: A Muti-Attention and Light-weight UNet for Skin Lesion Segmentation". [[arxiv]](https://arxiv.org/abs/2211.01784)

 **0. Main Environments**
 - python 3.8